iHarrrison/Groundskeeper-Willie/README.md

 As this is my project for university, I will be able to post my accompanying documents and reports on my findings after I graduate.

+## How to Set Up Groundskeeper
+Please ensure the Azure CLI is installed on the machine. <br>

+In order to set up Groundskeeper, please pull the repository.
+From here, you need to enter your Azure Subscription ID in the ".env.template" file.
+Please rename this file to just ".env".<br>

+## How Groundskeeper Works
+Groundskeeper Willie is designed to check for an ExpirationDate tag.
+If it finds it and the date matches the date of the job, it will delete the resource.